Skip to main content

 Fava (Yellow Split Pea Purée)

-Creamy, velvety purée of yellow split peas from Santorini, drizzled with olive oil and topped with capers, onions, and lemon.
-A naturally vegan dish central to the 2025 plant-based movement in Greek restaurants.
+A smooth purée of yellow split peas, the best of it from Santorini, drizzled with olive oil and topped with capers, onions, and lemon.
+It's vegan without any adjustment, which is part of why it shows up so often on the plant-based menus now.

 Regional Specialties & Local Favorites